-The present building in the eccentric neo-gothic style dates from about 1850 after the earlier house, which stood on the same spot, was destroyed by fire in 1849, during the 107-year ownership of the Estate was owned by the Gordon family.
+The present building in the eccentric neo-gothic style dates from about 1850 after the earlier house, which stood on the same spot, was destroyed by fire in 1849, during the 107-year ownership of the Estate by the Gordon family.
 Extending over three floors it has some 30 rooms, including eight bedrooms, and reception rooms with stunning views over the Sound of Mull.
 The top floor originally provided accommodation for servants and a Catholic chapel which at one time replaced the chapel on the shore below.
-To the rear is a housekeeper’s cottage, named after Ena the last resident housekeeper and now restored as a holiday accommodation.
+To the rear is a housekeeper’s cottage, named after Ena the last resident housekeeper and now restored as holiday accommodation.

-The house is noted for its high-ceilinged rooms; the intricate faux marble and floral wall paintings and ornate cornices, designed by the leading Edinburgh Interior decorator of the day, D.R.Hay.
+The house is noted for its high-ceilinged rooms, the intricate faux marble and floral wall paintings and ornate cornices, designed by the leading Edinburgh Interior decorator of the day, D.R.Hay.
 It has been completely renovated this century, transforming it into a warm, luxurious and environmentally-friendly home.
 Much of the furniture dates from the mid-nineteenth century, and the charred marks on at least one piece are reminders of the 1849 fire.
 The garden includes an original Victorian parterre and is sheltered by the house on one side, the older farm buildings on another and cliffs at the back.

 The Farm Square

 The traditional stone farm buildings or byres immediately to the north of Drimnin House pre-date the house and were historically used for feed, to shelter animals and to store farm implements.
 On one side the distinctive Applestore can be seen, with its tall, angular slate roof which also served as a dovecote.
 The Applestore was rebuilt using traditional materials after suffering a collapse in 2005, while the farm buildings have been completely renovated in order to house the distillery.